zettelooo/zettel-extension-seed/README.md

      ```
      > **Note:** You can specify on what port it will serve your API by prepending `PORT=4000` to the commands above, by default it uses the port `4000`.

+1. The `shared` project, which contains the shared implementation between the two others.

+   Here are the scripts to support that:

+   - To update the Zettel official dependencies to their newest versions in order to access the latest API end-points and data models:

+     ```sh
+     shared$ npm run update
+     ```

-Both projects are filled with some dummy implementations to show-case how to setup things, feel free to modify it, or even start your own projects following the prctices used in this seed project.
+All projects are filled with some dummy implementations to show-case how to setup things, feel free to modify it, or even start your own projects following the prctices used in this seed project.

 For more information, please [contact the development](mailto:ahs502@gmail.com) team.